monzo/docs/source/includes/_authentication.md

 1. [Redirect the user](#redirect-the-user-to-monzo) to Monzo to authorise your app
 2. [Monzo redirects the user](#monzo-redirects-back-to-your-app) back to your app with an authorization code
-3. [Exchange](#exchange-the-authorization-code) the authorization code for an access token
+3. [Exchange](#exchange-the-authorization-code) the authorization code for an access token.

+*This access token doesn't have any permissions until your user has approved access to their data in the Monzo app.*

 ### Redirect the user to Monzo